Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 Cruel Vengeance toward Zhang Juzheng and His Clan

-Only a few months after Zhang Juzheng’s death, many people who hated him started to criticize and condemn him and promoted many accusations.
+Only a few months after Zhang Juzheng's death, many people who hated him started criticizing and condemning him and promoting many accusations.

-The emperor, who was now more mature and already took centralized power back, believed those accusations and became angry, he then imprisoned Zhang's entire clan and had them investigated.
+The emperor, who was now more mature and had already taken centralized power back, believed those accusations and became angry.

-Many people from Zhang Juzheng’s family starved to death, his first son was grieved and committed suicide, while his other sons got banished to remote places far away.
+Many people from Zhang Juzheng's family starved to death; his first son was grieved and committed suicide, while his other sons were banished to remote places.

 Lotus Shaped Purple Glaze Writing Brush Wash of the Ming Dynasty — Capital Museum (Photo by Dongmaiying)

-Zhang Juzheng was super brilliant, who impressed his governor as an 11-year-old and achieved an excellent score in the Imperial Examination.
+Zhang Juzheng was brilliant, which impressed his governor as an 11-year-old, and he achieved an excellent score in the Imperial Examination.

-Zhang Juzheng was not a saint and was sometimes quite cruel and sly.
-However, started from a nobody of an ordinary family to the most powerful and extraordinary prime minister of the Ming Empire, Zhang achieved everything on his own.
+Zhang Juzheng was not a saint and was sometimes exceptionally cruel and sly.
+However, from a nobody from an ordinary family to the most powerful and extraordinary prime minister of the Ming Empire, Zhang achieved everything on his own.

-Moreover, after having obtained power and a great deal of money, he had never forgotten civilians’ well-being; as the most powerful member of the ruling class, he put the commoners’ interests before everything.
+Moreover, after obtaining power and a large amount of money, he had never forgotten civilians’ well-being; as the most powerful member of the ruling class, he put the commoners’ interests before everything.

-Zhang Juzheng was a complicated genius who realized his remarkable political ideas, a sly politician who brought civilians with wealthy lives, and an imperfect prime minister that had great consciences.
+Zhang Juzheng was a complicated genius who realized his remarkable political ideas, a sly politician who brought civilians wealthy lives, and an imperfect prime minister who had a great conscience.

 Jade Tablet Carved with Exquisite Landscape Patterns of the Ming Dynasty — Shanghai Museum (Photo by Dongmaiying)